 Infant Community

-Age 16 to 27 months
+Age 16 months to 3 years

 In Montessori education, we call the children’s play activities ‘work’.
 This is because we recognise and deeply respect that each child is creating all their basic human characteristics during the first 3 years of life.

 Our activities are fun, enticing and engaging with lots of emphasis on independence and creative thought.
 Staff guide and encourage each child to choose their own work, one activity at a time.
-We help and support the children to finish a complete cycle of activity before beginning another.
+We help and support children to finish a complete cycle of activity before beginning another.

 Our infancy Community (I.C) shares the hall with our Children's House.
 The older children model effective behaviour and learning with the younger children which supports positive relationships and initiates self learning.
 Infancy children are prepared for transition to the Children's House from age 26 months.